-- P5 Formula 1 (Any Period 5 machine using a non-road based production frame 1). - P5 Unlimited - P6 Formula 750 - P6 Formula 1300 - 1: XR69, MotoMartin, McIntosh, Motoplast, CMR, DGR, Spondon, etc - 2.
+- P5 Formula 1 (Any Period 5 machine using a non-road based production frame \1). - P5 Unlimited - P6 Formula 750 - P6 Formula 1300 - \1: XR69, MotoMartin, McIntosh, Motoplast, CMR, DGR, Spondon, etc - 2.
 A Current MA Logbook will be required for this event.
-All Rules: As per the GCRs - a) All Period 5 machines must comply with all of section 8.18 of the MoMS - b) All Period 6 machines must comply with all of section 8.19 of the MoMS - 3.
-Competitors in the P5 classes are to fit a Belly Pan capable of holding 3 litres, no rain holes / plugs required (you can remove the belly pan for a wet race) - 4.
-For clarification: The use of Flat Slide Carburettors (banked Mikuni/Keihins etc), Radial Master Cylinders, 6 inch rear wheels, forks larger than 41 mm, EFE Heads or 4 piston brake front calipers are not permitted. (ie: Island Classic International Specification Machines) Maximum Capacity of any machine is 1300cc. - 5.
-Number plates must comply with section 8.7.2.1 of the MoMS for Background and Figure colours. - a) P6 Formula 750 White Back Ground with Black Numbers - b) P6 Formula 1300,P5 Unlimited & P5 Formula 1 Red Background with White numbers. - 6.
+All Rules: As per the GCRs - 3.
+Competitors in the P5 classes are to fit a Belly Pan capable of holding 3 litres no rain holes / plugs required (you can remove the belly pan for a wet race) - 4.
+For clarification: All Period 5 machines: use of Flat Slide Carburetors, Radial Master Cylinders or 4 piston brake front calipers are not permitted. (ie: Island Classic International Specification Machines) - 5.
 All 4 classes compete in the one race.
 Minimum number of entries is 16 in total.
 Refer to ASBK Competitor Information Kit for further details.
-(Should there become insufficient entries in this class of competition, the decision to run or cancel the class will be at the discretion of the ASBK Event Management and subject to MA approval).
+(Should there become insufficient entries in this class of competition, the decision to run or cancel the class will be at the discretion of the ASBK Event Management and subject to MA approval). - 6.
+In reference to item 4.22 ASBK Race Direction, Series Chief Technical Officer or a Clerk of Course and the Steward of the event may direct the measurement of the capacity of the engine of any machine, to be carried out at any time during the event.
+Until the measurement is completed the machine must remain under the control of the Relevant Controlling Body. - 7.
+If an engine is measured at the request of a rider or entrant, that rider or entrant is liable for the cost of the measurement.